MajorZiploc/tooling_notes/art/blender/notes.md

   Edit Mode
     select the faces from the mesh you want to animate right_side_menu Material - select the new_texture and click 'assign'

+Node Wrangler in shader editor ctrl-t -- when on image_texture node adds texture_coordinate and mapping nodes as input chain

+Add bone to a value node for easier editing of value during animation creation by just moving the bone instead of editing the value in the shader editor
+  Add new bone to rig
+  name 'face_control'
+  create new Bone Collection named 'face_controller' -- with bone selected in edit mode in right_side_menu -> Data select face mesh (mesh with shader editor nodes) in Object Mode right click the value property in the value node
+  Add Driver
+    NOTE: if you mouse away you can pull back driver details by right clicking the value property and selecting 'Edit Driver'
+    Type: Z Location
+    Space: Location Space
+  right_side_menu -> Data -> Axes - checkbox to true
+  on face_control bone: N -> Transform -> Roll: 0
+  To change how fast the enum changes values:
+    Edit Driver on face mesh:
+      Expression: var * 15.0
+  To only allow bone to move on z axis (the axis that actually controls the face animation)
+    in Pose Mode: select face_control bone: right_side_menu -> Bone Constraints -> (Transform) Limit Location check the min and max x and y checkboxes
+      Owner: Local Space

 # Misc info